-There are two Safeguarding, SEN & Diversity, Equity, Inclusion and Belonging Governor Advocates and specific internal and external Safeguarding training has been provided.
-Audit Committee members receive nugget training from the Internal Audit Service before the start of each Audit Committee.
-Various AoC and Exchange trade fund events are fully supported and documented in the register of Training and Development.
-Some examples being attendance at; the annual AoC Governance Summit; AoC Principals and Chairs meetings and Exchange trade fund Chair's networking events.
-A focus of the Search Committee is the diversification of the Corporation and providing Equal Opportunities for All.
-In support of this, external Unconscious Bias training was provided.
-One of the Student Governors attended the Unloc Festival of Student Governors.
-External speakers have also been invited to present, one such topic being Sustainability and the AoC's climate action roadmap.
+There are two Safeguarding and Diversity, Equity, Inclusion and Belonging Link Governors and specific internal and external Safeguarding training has been provided.
+There is also a Link Governor for Special Educational Needs and Disability, Health and Safety and Careers and Employability.
+Audit Committee members receive nugget training from the Internal Audit Service before the start of each Audit Committee meeting.
+Various AoC and ETC events are fully supported and documented in the register of Training and Development.
+There has also been the introduction of strategic presentations at the start of Corporation meetings and College staff are invited to present to the Corporation on various topics.

-The Clerk to the Corporation also attends various external and AoC events i.e. Governance summit, Governance Professional summit and is an active member of the AoC South West's Governance Professionals networking group.
-The Clerk also attended an event exploring the complexities of College governance.
+The Clerk to the Corporation also attends various external and AoC events and is an active member of the AoC South West's Governance Professionals networking group.